Rumble vs. YouTube: A Data-Driven Comparison of Engagement and Monetization

 Interactions per 1,000 Views ~50 likes, 10 comments ~30 likes, 5 comments

-YouTube users collectively watch around 1 billion hours of video per day.
-Individually, this averages around 46–48 minutes per user in 2023–2024 (demandsage.com), with mobile devices accounting for over 70% of that watch time.
-These figures underscore YouTube's engagement strength.
+YouTube's engagement numbers are pretty impressive.
+Users collectively watch around 1 billion hours of video per day.
+On an individual level, that averages around 46-48 minutes per user in 2023-2024 (demandsage.com), with mobile devices accounting for over 70% of that watch time.
+Those are dominant platform numbers.

 Monetization: Revenue per 1,000 Views (RPM)